 |After 5 years||No TDS|

 Please note: If you are out of a job because of uncontrollable termination, such as, a lockout, retrenchment or medical condition, the rule of TDS would not be applicable.

 - EPF Interest: According to tax laws, interest income is not taxable.
-However, if you are unemployed, be it on account of termination, resignation or retirement, the amount of interest that is credited to your EPF account from the time of leaving the job to till you withdraw from the EPF account is taxable.
+However, if you are unemployed, be it on account of termination, resignation or retirement, the amount of interest that is credited to your EPF account from the time of leaving the job till you withdraw from the EPF account is taxable.
 Suppose, you retire at 55 years of age, but do not withdraw from your EPF until 58 years of age because of the interest earned.
-In this case, the amount of interest you earn during these three year will be taxable.
+In this case, the amount of interest you earn during these three years will be taxable.

 EPF Balance Check

 For your EPF Balance Enquiry, you can visit the Member Passbook portal on the EPF website (https://passbook.epfindia.gov.in/MemberPassBook/Login.jsp).
 Upon entering your login details, you are directed to your EPF account.
 Here, you can see passbook of your PF balance, with details of employee’s and employer’s contributions.